Risk Factors: Young Women

 Talk to your family to learn about your family health history.

-Make health lifestyle choices that may reduce your risk of breast cancer, such as maintain a healthy weight, exercise, limit alcohol intake and breastfeed if you can.
+Make healthy lifestyle choices that may reduce your risk of breast cancer, such as maintain a healthy weight, exercise weekly, limit alcohol intake, and breastfeed exclusively for 6 months if you can.